-2. Switch off sometimes
+3. Switch off sometimes

-3. Be kind
+4. Be kind

-4. Set aside time to talk
+5. Set aside time to talk

 Set a timer and let each person talk for a set period without interruptions.
-Really listen to what they say and follow up with some questions to help clarify if you need to, then ask them to do the same for you.
+One of the ways of effective communication in marriage or any relationship is to really listen to what they say and follow up with some questions to help clarify if you need to.
+Then ask them to do the same for you.

-6. Appreciate the effort they make
+7. Appreciate the effort they make

 It’s so easy to slip into focusing on what your partner doesn’t do, especially if you’re feeling rushed and stressed.
 Get into the habit of focusing on the positive things they are doing.
 If you’ve had a fight and they extend an olive branch, take it.
 If they make an effort to resolve a problem or support you in some way, acknowledge it and thank them for their help.
-If your partner feels appreciated and validated, they are more likely to be open to communication and compromise.
+In case your partner feels appreciated and validated, they are more likely to be open to communication and compromise.

-7. Learn to negotiate
+8. Learn to negotiate

-The art of negotiation is the most important key in any relationship.
+The art of negotiation is the most important key to effective communication between couples in any relationship.
 You’re not competing, after all.
 You’re a team, and for a team to move forward, both members need to compromise sometimes.
-Of course, there are some things you need that you really can’t budge on, and that’s ok.
-But there are other things that you could let go, or learn to compromise on.
-Always try to put the good of your relationship above being right.
+Of course, there are some things you need that you really can’t budge on, and that’s okay.

 9. Leave the past in the past

 If you and your partner aren’t seeing eye to eye, it’s important that you focus on the current problem and avoid bringing up the past.So many couples use disagreements as an excuse to bring up past hurts and open old wounds.
 This doesn’t achieve anything and it leaves you both feeling hurt and frustrated.
 Leave the past in the past and keep your focus on what is happening right now.